Abortion in Malaysia

+As a Muslim country, Malaysia also has a dual legal system with Muslims, which make up the majority of the population, being subject to Sharia law.
+In 2002, the National Fatwa Council issued a fatwa permitting abortion up to 120 days of gestation in cases when the mother's life is in danger or fetal impairment.
+Abortion on the grounds of rape, incest, on request or due to economical and social factors remain illegal.

 Legislation and regulations

 During the British colonial era, abortion in Malaya was regulated by the British Empire's 1871 Indian penal code, which banned abortion on all grounds.
 Other historical legislation included the 1956 Medicines Advertisement and Sale Act, which prohibited the publication of abortion advertisements.

 Abortion in Malaysia is currently regulated under Sections 312–316 of the Penal Code: